fireteam99/medallion-eng-design/README.md

 }
 ```

 While this approach has the advantage of avoiding the need to write a "fill function" for each specific application, its feasibilty is directly correlated with the complexity of the forms being handled.
 For complicated forms wither interdependent form fields, writing a "fill function" might be more legible and easier to implement.

+### Auth
+In real life we would need to make sure the data in our application is secured - especially when it comes to PII.
+We can make use of Supabase's built in Authentication integrations to sign users in and PostgreSQL's Row Level Security to control who has access to the data.

 ### Typescript